-- Slow print speed: The pages per minute (PPM) print capabilities of inkjet printers is typically low, especially compared to laser printers and thermal printers if you’re trying to solely print labels.
+- Slow print speed: The pages per minute (PPM) rate of inkjet printers is typically low, especially compared to laser printers and thermal printers if you are mainly printing labels.

-- Starts cheap, gets expensive fast: Because inkjets work using proprietary inkjet cartridges, you’re limited to your specific printer model’s when it’s time to refill or replace ink cartridges.
-Also, the page limit for ink cartridges is much smaller than a laser printer, which can usually go through thousands of pages before it needs to be replaced.
-Ink cartridges are the least cost-effective way to purchase ink.
+- Starts inexpensive, and gets expensive fast: Because inkjets typically require proprietary ink cartridges, replacing cartridges can be expensive.
+Also, the page limit for ink cartridges is typically much smaller than that of a laser printer, which can usually print thousands of pages before its toner cartridge needs to be replaced.

 Shipping label stock for ink jet and laser printers can be expensive when compared to thermal label rolls.
 Inkjet is great for businesses just starting out.
 Lower shipping volume means you can print black-ink shipping labels and colored-ink packing slips from one source.

-Laser printers are the most common printers used in offices.
+Laser printers are the most common printers for office use.
 They’re usually big and have large toner cartridges that don’t need to be replaced as often as inkjet.

 Advantages of using a laser printer:

-- Multi-use: Can print pick lists, packing slips and shipping labels from a single printer
+- Multi-use: You can print pick lists, packing slips, and shipping labels with a single printer.

 Disadvantages of using a laser printer:

-- Color is typically a premium feature for laser printers and, if you want color for packing slips, can increase initial printer cost.
+- Color is typically a premium feature for laser printers and if you want color for packing slips, it can increase the initial printer cost.